dataloop-ai-apps/osdar23-datasets/README.md

-# Dataset adapter for Lidar OSDAR Dataset
+# Dataset adapter for OSDaR23 Dataset

 This dataset adapter is designed to facilitate the transformation of the Lidar Open Sensor Data for Rail 2023 (OSDaR23) dataset from zip into a format compatible with Dataloop platform.\